sr-bioin/microbe_next/README.md

-<h1> Nextflow pipeline for bacterial whole genome sequence analysis </h1>h1>
+<h1> Nextflow pipeline for bacterial whole genome sequence analysis </h1>

-The raw sequencing data generated from the sequencing instrument is referred to as "reads."
-Before further analysis, it is necessary to preprocess and perform quality control on these data to remove low-quality reads and adapter sequences.
+<h2>Quality control fo the raw sequencing data generated from the sequencing instrument to remove low-quality reads and adapter sequences.</h2>

     Trimmomatic: Used to remove adapter sequences, low-quality bases, and low-quality reads from sequencing reads.
 You can find more information and usage instructions on the Trimmomatic GitHub.